Oven buyers’ guide

+We have all the big manufacturers covered too, from Miele to AEG ovens.
 But when it comes to selecting the right product there are many different oven types to compare, which is where this handy guide comes in.

 You can decide to spend next to nothing on one of the cheap ovens that are on offer, or push the boat out and opt for a state of the art high-end oven with all of the bells and whistles - either way, we'll walk you right through the process below.

 But let's make sure you're in the right place first!
 This page is dedicated purely to ovens: if you're looking for either hobs or complete cookers, please follow the links to find pages dedicated to those instead.
 You'll also want to switch pages if you're looking for microwave ovens.

 Before we go any further, the fundamental question is gas or electric.
 While some of us don't have a choice between the two, if you do there are several things to consider:

 - Price: Electric ovens, on the whole, are cheaper to produce and therefore tend to be less expensive (and cheaper to install).
 Running a gas line into your kitchen, if you don't already have one, can also be an expensive extra cost.
 At the same time, gas cooking is cheaper in terms of bills than using an electric oven.